BlackZmartX/simbull_bot/README.md

 A Telegram chatbot based on Cleverbot API

-* may not be suitable for children - must be agreed by parent or guardian
-* he learns and imitates, is social content and aims to pass the Turing Test
-* can seem rude or inappropriate - talk with caution and at your own risk
-* mr. simbull pretends to be human - don't give personal info even if he asks
-* simbull does not understand you, and cannot mean anything he says

 ### 🤖 [Click here to have some fun with Mr. Simbull](http://t.me/simbull_bot)

+## Disclaimer

+Simbull is oblivious to the existence of bad things.
+He might not be appropriate for children under age of 16.
+He always attempts to observe and imitate other humans.
+He can come out as rude or inappropriate to you as a result.
+So, speak at your own risk and with caution.
+He plays the part of a person on occasion.
+So, even if he asks, avoid giving him your personal information.
+Finally, he cannot mean whatever he says since he does not comprehend you (or your feelings).

 ## Dependencies